-Los Angeles children found stabbed to death, hunt for suspect
+Los Angeles children found stabbed to death, all under five years old; person of interest commits carjacking

-A manhunt is underway for the suspect
+A manhunt is underway for a person of interest, who may have hijacked a car in the Bakersfield area around 1 p.m.

-LAPD officers found the bodies of three children who had been stabbed to death in northwestern Los Angeles Saturday morning, FOX 11 News reports.
+LAPD officers found the bodies of three children younger than five years old deceased at an apartment in northwestern Los Angeles Saturday morning.

-Officers were called to the scene around 9:30 a.m.
-PT, according to the local Fox affiliate.
+The LAPD said the cause of death is uncertain.
+FOX 11 News reports that all three children were stabbed to death.

+Police are searching for Liliana Carrillo, a 30-year-old Hispanic woman, in relation to the deaths.

 LOS ANGELES TEEN LAMBORGHINI DRIVER CHARGED IN CRASH THAT KILLED WOMAN, 32